China at a Glance

 No matter where you are: Make sure the taximeter is switched on at the start of your ride.
 Some drivers charge whatever they want and take advantage of unsuspecting foreigners living in China.

-One last tip: No matter which form of public transport you use, always take the address of your destination with you, e.g. on a business card printed in Chinese characters.
+One last tip: No matter which form of public transportation you use, always take the address of your destination with you, e.g. on a business card printed in Chinese characters.
 Even in Beijing or Shanghai, many taxi drivers do not speak English.
 As a foreigner, you probably won’t get the pronunciation of the Chinese place name right, either.